oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_Kmeans/README.md

 This distributed K-means sample code is implemented for CPU using the Python language.
 The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python* as part of the [oneAPI AI Analytics Toolkit powered by oneAPI](https://software.intel.com/en-us/oneapi/ai-kit).

 ## Additional Requirements
-You will need a working Intel® MPI library, which is included in the [Intel® oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).
+You will need a working Intel® MPI Library, which is included in the [Intel® oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).

 ## License
 Code samples are licensed under the MIT license.
 See